vinsol/nectarcommerce/_posts/2016-04-07-extension-approach-2.md

 ## NectarCommerce Extension Approach 2 ##

-This post aims at documenting how extensions approach 2 is structured.
-And the order of dependencies amongst the various nuts and bolts of NectarCommerce and its extensions as implemented.
+This post aims at documenting how extensions approach 2 is structured, the order of dependencies amongst the various nuts and bolts of NectarCommerce and its extensions as implemented.

 NectarCommerce can be divided in two components, both of which reside in the same umbrella application.